 The registered capital is the total amount of equity subscribed by investors.

 Under PRC FIE legal regime, debt financing shall be subject to an upper limit which is allowed to borrow under the PRC laws.

 Equity financing is still the most used method of financing a FIE.

 – What kind of contribution can be made?

 Unless in holding companies, contributions can be made:

-- In cash, since 2013 there is no mandatory minimum amount for cash contributions to the registered capital required by the law.
-However, in order to obtain MOFCOM’s approval it is advised to contribute at least 30% in cash to the registered capital;
+- Cash, since 2013 there is no mandatory minimum amount for cash contributions to the registered capital required by the law;

 Due to foreign exchange control, there are restrictions on the amount that FIEs may borrow from foreign entities (i.e. foreign banks, foreign shareholder, etc.).